domoticz/domoticz/dzVents/documentation/README.md

 - Added support for Lighting Limitless/Applamp RGBW devices.
 You can now set Kelvin and RGB values, NightMode, WhiteMode and increase and decrease the brightness and discoMode.
 See the documentation.
 - Added device adapter for Onkyo receiver hardware.
 - Added `scriptName` to the triggerInfo object passed as the third parameter to the execute function.
 This holds the name of the script being executed.
-- Fixed bug in Domoticz where using forXXX() with selector switches didn't always work.
+- Fixed bug in Domoticz where using forAAA() with selector switches didn't always work.
 - Fixed bug in Domoticz where improper states were passed to the event scripts.
 This may happen on slower machines where several devices may have been updated before the event-system had a change to operate on them.
 In that case the event scripts received the current final state instead of the state at the moment of the actual event.
 - Added support for webroot. dzVents will now use the proper API url when domoticz is started with the -webroot switch.
 - Added support for event-bursts.
 If (on slower machines) events get queued up in Domoticz, they will be sent to dzVents in one-package.
 This makes event processing significantly faster.